 These earbuds sport identical connection options, for better or worse

 Neither the Samsung Galaxy Buds Live nor the Samsung Galaxy Buds Plus review units struggled with connection issues during our testing.
 However, Galaxy Buds Live users have reported connection issues when using the headset outside.
-We’ve experienced this issue without other true wireless headsets, and it is a common complaint of the technology.
+We’ve experienced this issue with other true wireless headsets, and it is a common complaint of the technology.

-However, where the Samsung Galaxy Buds Live are just average, the Samsung Galaxy Buds Plus are best-in-class.
+However, where the Samsung Galaxy Buds Live is just average, the Samsung Galaxy Buds Plus is best-in-class.
 These true wireless earbuds lasted 11 hours, 44 minutes on a single charge in our testing—more than twice the capacity of the newer product.
 The charging case unfortunately can only cover one full recharge, but that’s still over 20 hours of overall playback time, compared the Galaxy Buds Live’s just over 12 hours.

 Both the Samsung Galaxy Buds Live and the Galaxy Buds Plus feature speakers tuned by AKG, and while their frequency response charts follow similar patterns, the Galaxy Buds Live is a little more extreme.
-The Galaxy Buds Plus also feature a dual-driver system, using a discreet woofers and tweeters, which Lily found sounded excellent and really made vocals come through clearly.
+The Galaxy Buds Plus also features a dual-driver system, using a discreet woofers and tweeters, which Lily found sounded excellent and really made vocals come through clearly.
 The dynamic drivers of the Samsung Galaxy Buds Live just can’t keep up, especially coupled with how establishing a decent seal is basically a crapshoot.

 This discrepancy is reflected in the true wireless earbuds’ frequency response charts.
-While both buds show a notable over-emphasis in the bass range up until around 200Hz, the Samsung Galaxy Buds Live are considerably more emphasized.
+While both buds show a notable over-emphasis in the bass range up until around 200Hz, the Samsung Galaxy Buds Live is considerably more emphasized.
 When the curve peaks, around 60Hz the newer earbuds approach 10dB louder than on headphones with a more neutral profile, which means sounds around this will sound almost twice as loud as they should.
 For reference, 60Hz is roughly at the very beginning of the audible vocal range, so an added emphasis from there on can have pretty noticeable effects.

 The story is similar in around parts of the frequency spectrum.
 Where the Samsung Galaxy Buds Plus show a slight over-emphasis around 1000Hz, the Samsung Galaxy Buds Live also over emphasize sound, but much louder and for more of the high end, until around 4000Hz.
 Overall, neither products sound bad, but one is definitely more accurate (hint: it’s the one with rubber tips).